leocov-dev/lct-legacy/README.md

 ![license](https://img.shields.io/badge/license-MIT-A31F34.svg?style=flat)

 ## Description
 This repository is for historical reference and the source code may not be functional in current versions of Maya.
+Some functionality relies on web services that are no longer active, so auto-updating and error reporting features do not work.

 This is a suite of Maya artist tools developed between 2013 and 2017.
 It was targeted at Maya 2016 but should be compatible with other versions.